barbosantos/databricks-use-case/README.md

 ```

 2. Additionally, write a query that tells us on which day of week that customers of the same age group (0-9 years, 10-19 years, etc.) visits the stores most often.

+# Technologies used

+Some of the technologies used in this simple project was azure data factory, datalake, databricks, pyspark and SQL.